Google Ads vs. Facebook Ads: Which is Better?

 On the other hand, that person isn't going to remember that HVAC business they saw on Facebook three months ago.
 In this scenario, Google Ads would be a clear winner.

 Facebook Ads are also generally less effective at getting leads to convert quickly.
-People generally go to Facebook to relax and socialize, not to shop.
+People typically go to Facebook to relax and socialize, not to shop.
 However, this platform is still incredibly useful for building your client’s audience.
-By creating a sense of community on social media, people will be much more likely to buy when they need a service or product.
+Creating a sense of community on social media makes people likelier to buy when they need a service or product.

-That said, if the objective of your client’s campaign is to build brand awareness, rather than immediate conversions, then Facebook may be the best choice for them.
+That said, if your client’s campaign objective is to build brand awareness rather than immediate conversions, Facebook may be the best choice.

 AgencyAnalytics - Rank Tracker Tool

-Use the AgencyAnalytics Rank Tracker Tool to keep tabs on user searches and optimize your clients’ marketing strategies– try it free for 14 days
+Use the AgencyAnalytics Rank Tracker Tool to monitor user searches and optimize your clients’ marketing strategies—try it free for 14 days

 However, Facebook is the hands-down winner for advanced targeting options.

-In addition to the targeting options mentioned above, Facebook allows you to create audiences based on a large list of interests and behaviors, thanks to the wealth of information they collect from their 2.6 billion monthly active users.
+In addition to the targeting options mentioned above, Facebook allows you to create audiences based on a large list of interests and behaviors, thanks to the wealth of information it collects from its 3.07 billion monthly active users.

 Facebook Ads Audience Targeting Example

 You get the idea.
 Facebook allows you to be very specific with your audience.
-If your client’s target audience is very niche, then Facebook Ads will be a great option for their business.
+If your client’s target audience is very niche, then Facebook Ads will be an excellent option for their business.

-Facebook also offers a useful tool called lookalike audiences that lets you advertise to people who are similar to your client’s existing audience.
-Facebook uses its existing data to match their target customers to similar users, which can be a very powerful option for advertisers.
+Facebook also offers a valuable tool called lookalike audiences, which lets you advertise to people similar to your client’s existing audience.
+Facebook uses its existing data to match target customers to similar users, which can be a very powerful option for advertisers.

 What about ad formats?
 This goes back to the question: what’s the objective of your client’s campaign?